samb8s/PsrPopPy/README.md

 Usage
 =====

-I'd recommend adding the `lib/python' directory to your PYTHONPATH and adding the `bin' directory to your PATH.
+I'd recommend adding the `lib/python` directory to your PYTHONPATH and adding the `bin` directory to your PATH.
 This should then leave you set up to run the code from wherever you like.

 A brief description of the "executables" follows.